dylocon/group4web/README.md

 # groupfour
-Please go to the 'Post Feedback Submission' patch, and then groupfour-main folder for the final project.
+Please go to the 'Post Feedback Website' patch, and then groupfour-main folder for the final project.